Obtaining a Real Estate License

 “Why should CLI be my choice for real estate education?”

 CLI has 30+ years of experience preparing students to pass the real estate exam and keep their license.
 Tens of thousands of graduates attest to the quality education they received.
 Additional reasons include:

 - All materials are included.
 Some schools may offer a lower price but then you pay for materials which makes the total price higher.

 - Outstanding instructors with decades of experience teaching and selling real estate.

 - Multiple, flexible schedules – we can accommodate any person’s schedule with day, weekend and evening classes every month.
 If you have conflicts, you can complete all of the hours in a mix of schedules over a couple of months.

-- Audit policy – you may return with your materials and repeat Prelicensing classes at no charge (for up to 1 year or until passing the exam) if you feel you need more support.
+- Audit policy – if seats are available, you may return with your materials and repeat Prelicensing classes at no charge (for up to 1 year or until passing the exam) if you feel you need more support.

 - Accelerated Review option available – this is a weekend course focused solely on taking the exam with lots of sample test questions.

 - CLI’s relationship with the Tennessee Real Estate Commission – if you have questions, we know who you can talk with to resolve problems.